Persive07/Dining-Waste-Management---IoT-Course-Project/README.md

 # Dining Waste Management - IoT Course Project

-This repository contains the full codebase, integrating a MERN stack dashboard with LSTM projections and hardware sensor microservices.
+This repository contains the full codebase, integrating a MERN stack dashboard with LSTM projections and live feed from hardware sensors.

 ## Folder Structure